pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 ## Command line interface

 The pact verifier is bundled as a single binary executable `pact_verifier_cli`.
-Running this with out any options displays the standard help.
+Running this without any options displays the standard help.

 ```console
 pact_verifier_cli